 Solar Panel Cleaning Service

-Mypower offer a competitively priced panel cleaning service for all makes of PV modules.
-Using the new state of the art Karcher rotary brush panel cleaning system we use deionised water and no chemicals or cleaning products (as recommended by panel manufacturers).
-The Karcher rotary brush is 50% more effective at cleaning solar panels compared to standard mop, brush or cloth.
-Many people just clean the bulk of the glass but a rotary brush is able to get into the panel edges where algae and dirt really builds and where the diodes are located.
+Mypower offer a competitively priced commercial panel cleaning service for all makes of PV modules for businesses within 1 hour of our Gloucestershire base.
+We use the state-of-the-art Karcher rotary brush to clean, with deionised hot water and no chemicals or cleaning products (as recommended by panel manufacturers for panel cleaning).
+The Karcher rotary brush is 50% more effective at cleaning solar panels than a standard mop, brush or cloth because it's able to get into the panel edges where algae, dirt, and diodes are located.

 It is extremely important that solar panel cleaning is undertaken by a qualified panel installer.
-Solar panels can be easily damaged if stood or lent on and too much downward pressure on them will cause invisible micro cracks which will significantly decrease yield.
-Do not under any circumstances use a pressure washer as this will damage the solar panels.
+Solar PV panels can be damaged easily if stood or lent upon.
+Too much downward pressure will cause invisible micro cracks that will significantly decrease yield.
+Do not, under any circumstances, use a pressure washer because it will cause damage to your solar panels.

 Did you know?

-In April 2017 we completed a before and after study into how panel cleaning can increase output – the results showed a massive 9.6% increase in output following a clean…
+We completed a before-and-after study about how panel cleaning can increase solar energy output.
+The results showed a massive 9.6% increase in output following a clean.

 - The customer’s site had 168 solar panels connected identically to 2 inverters.

-- The panels had been cleaned 12 months prior, so only 1 year’s dirt build up was present.
+- The mounted solar panels had been cleaned 12 months prior, so only 1 year of dirt build-up was present.

-- Readings were taken for 7 days & 30 days prior to the test to establish any difference in output between the inverters.
+- Readings were taken for 7 days and 30 days prior to the test to establish any difference in output between the inverters.

-- The 84 panels connected to inverter 1 were identified as rows 1 to 4 of 8, these 4 rows were cleaned and the 84 panels on rows 5 to 8 were left dirty.
+- The 84 panels connected to inverter 1 were identified as rows 1-4 of 8.
+These 4 rows were cleaned by our professional solar panel cleaners and the 84 panels on rows 5-8 were left dirty.

 - 2 weeks later, readings were taken again.

-- Inverter 1 with the cleaned panels produced 9.6% more electricity compared to inverter 2 with the dirty panels over the 2 week period.
+- Inverter 1 (with the clean solar panels) produced 9.6% more electricity than inverter 2 (with the dirty panels) over the 2 week period.

 - The remaining 84 panels were then cleaned.